Prepping Media Synopsis ©2019 Survivalshopprepperswarehouse.com All rights reserved.

 As a youth I’d always want to find things in rock pools, as I grew my godfather took me shooting rabbits.
 By my late teens I was competent at spear fishing.
 In my twenties backpacking across Australia I saw catching a meal as an easy way to get by.
 In my thirties as an outback tour guide I’d often collect witchetty grubs and bush tucker like native figs and plums.
 I hold a Statement of Attainment –Research and Share Indigenous Culture from Charles Darwin University, Alice Springs.

 I lived out of a swag for many years in the Outback, I have always had hunting gear and camping gear just as a way of life.
+I am an admin of one of the largest hunting groups on facebook but I also love foraging edible weeds as they are easier to stalk.

 As a father, when North Korea announced that it could hit Australia, home of the joint U.S early missile detection base Pine Gap at Alice Springs, I thought right it’s time to make good prepping gear accessible in Australia.